r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 mathjax: true
 ---

-### Notes on prosaic alignment and control
+## Notes on prosaic alignment and control

-*A working document, in an effort to gain a high-level view of alignment and control for current language models in order to better evaluate which research directions are most relevant and which should be prioritized towards safe real-world deployment of AI systems.*
+*A working document, in an effort to gain a broad view of alignment and control for current day language models in order to better evaluate which research directions are most relevant and which should be prioritized towards effective real-world deployment of AI systems.*

 A broad overview of alignment and control for current day language models.
 * Alignment: designing systems that behave in accordance with human values, in the sense of helpful and reliable assistants.
 Will also include model robustness in this category.